 10.2 Survival and Time Limitation.
-The covenants, agreements, indemnities, representations, and warranties of the Sellers shall survive the Closing, but after Closing, any assertion by Buyer or any Buyer Indemnitee to which Sellers are liable (i) for the inaccuracy of any representation or warranty, (ii) for the breach of any covenant, (iii) for indemnity under the terms of this Agreement, or (iv) otherwise in connection with the transactions contemplated in this Agreement must be made in writing and must be given to Sellers (or not at all) on or prior to the second anniversary of the Closing Date.
-The covenants, agreements, representations, and warranties of the Buyer shall survive the Closing, but after Closing, any assertion by Sellers or to which Buyer is liable (i) for the inaccuracy of any representation or warranty, (ii) for the breach of any covenant, or (iii) otherwise in connection with the transactions contemplated in this Agreement must be made in writing and must be given to Buyer (or not at all) on or prior to the second anniversary of the Closing Date.
+The covenants, agreements, indemnities, representations, and warranties of the Seller shall survive the Closing, but after Closing, any assertion by Buyer or any Buyer Indemnitee to which Seller are liable (i) for the inaccuracy of any representation or warranty, (ii) for the breach of any covenant, (iii) for indemnity under the terms of this Agreement, or (iv) otherwise in connection with the transactions contemplated in this Agreement must be made in writing and must be given to Seller (or not at all) on or prior to the second anniversary of the Closing Date.
+The covenants, agreements, representations, and warranties of the Buyer shall survive the Closing, but after Closing, any assertion by Seller or to which Buyer is liable (i) for the inaccuracy of any representation or warranty, (ii) for the breach of any covenant, or (iii) otherwise in connection with the transactions contemplated in this Agreement must be made in writing and must be given to Buyer (or not at all) on or prior to the second anniversary of the Closing Date.

-10.3 Indemnity Between Sellers.
-Notwithstanding the joint and several indemnity obligation of Sellers set forth in Section 10.1(a) above, as between Sellers, such obligation shall have no effect upon or otherwise be deemed as either an express or implied change or modification of any of the rights, duties, indemnities or other obligations or liabilities of Sellers as provided in that certain Participation Agreement between Sellers, dated effective May 1, 1999.

 ARTICLE 11